Risk Warning: Your Capital is at Risk.

 Is Plus500 good for options?

-Plus500 is a good broker for options.
+Plus500 is a good for trading options.
 This is especially true for smaller traders since they offer e-mini and micro e-mini contracts.
 E-mini contracts are one-fifth the size of ordinary futures contracts.
 And Micro e-mini contracts are one-tenth the size of e-mini contracts.
 So you don’t need a large amount of capital to start trading.